RoelofSetsFire/data-processing-1/info/30 Policies.md

 ## Missed activities and assignment deadlines

-The data processing course consists of several parts.
-The online video lectures, the reading assignments and the questions that go with them and normal homework assignments.
+The data processing course consists of several parts: the reading assignments and the questions that go with them and normal homework assignments.
 Attendence is required at the reading sessions and the lab sesssions.
-You are allowed to be absent only once without sanctions, further absence may result in extra work being assigned.
+The absence at the reading session results in missed opportunity to submit the accompanying assignment.
 Homework is to be handed in according to the [schedule], you are allowed one slipped deadline.

 If circumstances force you to miss a reading group meeting, a lab